skoona/SknServices/README.md

 of the final algorithmic result, is the 'ContentProfile Demo' page.
 It lists all the systems users, and when one is selected it displays both the XML AccessProfile, and the matching DB ContentProfile.

-The algorithm and point being made was: Create a two-factor authorization per user, that precisely identifies the business entities a user is assigned to, and precisely identifies the types of content that user is authorized to interact with on behalf of an assigned business entity.
+The algorithm and point being made was: Create a multi-factor authorization/permission record that precisely identifies the business entities a user is assigned to, and precisely identifies the types of content that user is authorized to interact with on behalf of an assigned business entity.
 I.e For Account number 1104, user UUID can view Commission Document types:96033

 After having proven my point, I've decided to share the body of this work and complete it by implementing a Corporate and Branch Office domain model.
 The initial context of the application